vojtechruz/vojtechruzicka-blog/src/posts/reactiveconf-2018/index.md

 ## Conclusion
 I had a great time volunteering at Reactive Conf 2018.
 It was really interesting to see a conference from the organizer's perspective and a great opportunity to meet many interesting people from all over the world - the organizers, the volunteers and the speakers.
 I definitely recommend this as an interesting alternative to just attending a conference.

-**UPDATE:** To see volunteering at ReactiveConf from another point of view, check [Prabash Seneviratne's blog post](https://bash.lk/17-volunteering-at-reactiveconf-2018/).